FIFA's 48-team World Cup plan explained

 - Europe's top clubs are opposed to the move

-(CNN)If the president of FIFA gets his way, one of the world's biggest sporting festivals is set for a major facelift.
+(CNN)The president of FIFA has had his way -- one of the world's biggest sporting festivals is set for a major facelift.

-Gianni Infantino, head of soccer's world governing body, has devised a plan to expand the World Cup to include 48 nations rather than the existing 32.
+A plan put forward by Gianni Infantino, head of soccer's world governing body, has been passed "unanimously" and the competition is due to expand from 32 teams to 48.

-The Italian, who took over from disgraced former President Sepp Blatter in February last year, will put his proposal to FIFA's council on Tuesday.
+FIFA's Council discussed the options on Tuesday and rubber-stamped the move, which will come into effect in time for the 2026 World Cup.

-But what does the plan entail, and what could it mean for one of the most watched sporting events on earth?
+So, what does the plan entail, and what does it mean for one of the most watched sporting events on earth?

 CNN Sport takes a look at the detail.